anastasiia-nahaiska/passwords_counter/readme.md

 **About**

 This app counts a number of valid passwords.
-Valid data in the passwords.txt file should contain:
+Valid data in the passwords.txt file must contain:

 - required charachter;
 - range in follow format `<number>-<number>:`;
 - password.

+Everything must be separated by a space.
 Don't worry, if you add extra spaces, everything will work.
 Feel free to change the passwords.txt file.